Are you a runner? Please join our #Run4HepB team and make your miles matter at the NYC Marathon on November 3! Learn more.

 The key to addressing the high burden of hepatitis B infection in people of African origin is to improve awareness and access to hepatitis B information, screening, vaccination, and follow-up care.
 CHIPO brings together people from around the world who are working in their own local communities to address these very issues.

-Check out our latest webinar!
+Check out our recent webinar!

 We recently held a webinar, Hepatitis B Advocacy in Africa: Case Examples from Ghana and Nigeria, during which speakers shared their experiences of working toward and achieving policy change around hepatitis B within state- and country-level Ministries of Health, which can hopefully serve as a model for similar advocacy in other contexts.
 As we are aware, hepatitis B carries a significant burden across the African continent with over 60 million Africans living with hepatitis B. To improve testing, access to management and treatment, and prevention, it takes significant political commitment and advocacy.
 This webinar discussed strategies to engage with political leaders within the African context.
 We hope by the end of this session you will be inspired and encouraged to create similar initiatives in your communities.